A divorce is already stressful and emotional. But it can become even more difficult when former spouses disagree about important decisions.

 Mr. Cohen works out of the Dunne, Dunne & Cohen law offices in Kearny and Hoboken, NJ.

-"Knowledgeable, patient, and understanding" Attorneys Helping Families in Need
+"Look no further."
+Attorneys Helping Families in Need

 New Jersey Residency Requirements Filing for Divorce in the Garden State

 To file for a divorce in the state of New Jersey, either spouse must be a resident of the Garden State for at least one year prior to filing for divorce.
 Our divorce attorneys can help confirm whether you are eligible to file in New Jersey.

 Fault and No-Fault Divorce